 Potatoes work wonders in bread, and I’ve used them to make soft sandwich rolls, soft dinner rolls, and more.

-But today, let’s focus on the use of potatoes in sweet, enriched dough.
+But today, let’s focus on the use of potatoes in sweet, enriched dough to make the best cinnamon rolls ever.
 I hope you’re ready for the soft cinnamon rolls of your dreams.
 These are so good!

 I am honored to partner with the Idaho® Potato Commission to bring you these soft gooey cinnamon rolls.